Team-ALGO2/ALGO2/README.md

 ### TODO:

 ## Calculator:
-    -Implement a more expandable base for calculations.
+- Implement a more expandable base for calculations.
-    -Parse the calculation to implement BEDMAS
+- Parse the calculation to implement BEDMAS
-    -Do research to figure out what and astronomical calculator is -Implement astronomical calculator
+- Do research to figure out what and astronomical calculator is
+- Implement astronomical calculator
-    -Compile everything under one program and create Easter eggs to enable the extra games.
+- Compile everything under one program and create Easter eggs to enable the extra games.

 ## Slots:
-     -Make more satisfying
+- Make more satisfying
-     -Add win/lose condition
+- Add win/lose condition